Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

     ./start.sh

 in a console of your choice.
 The script will build a docker image and starting one instance afterwards.
-Per default bootstrapping is used an no other information is necessary.
-In this case the docker container Id is the device Id which should be entered when registering a device in cumulocity.
+Per default Bootstrapping is used and no other information is necessary.
+In this case the docker **container Id** is the device Id which should be entered when [registering a device in cumulocity](https://www.cumulocity.com/guides/users-guide/device-management/#device-registration-manually).

+You can find it out with:

+    docker ps

+If you want to run the Agent without using docker you need to [build](#build) and  [run](#run) the Agent manually.
+## Quick Start Configuration

+The DM Agent configuration can be either set by changing the [agent.ini](./config/agent.ini) or setting variables **before** you build or start the container.
-If you want to use device certificates or override bootstrapping parameters use the following env variables:
+For example to use [Device Certificates](https://cumulocity.com/guides/device-sdk/mqtt/#device-certificates) you can use the following ENV Variables.

 ```
 C8YDM_MQTT_URL=<tenant domain> \
-C8YDM_SECRET_C8Y__BOOTSTRAP__TENANT=<tenant ID> \
+C8YDM_MQTT_CERT_AUTH=TRUE \
-C8YDM_SECRET_C8Y__BOOTSTRAP__USER=<username used for bootstrapping> \
-C8YDM_SECRET_C8Y__BOOTSTRAP__PASSWORD=<password used for bootstrapping> \
-./start.sh
+C8YDM_MQTT_CLIENT_CERT=<path to cert file> \
+C8YDM_MQTT_CLIENT_KEY=<path to key file>
 ```
+As normal run ./start.sh afterwards.

 If you want to use Cloud Remote Access with a VNC server, you can install the server and a desktop environment: